avramelou/neuralnetworks/README.md

-This project was created for the Neural Networks - Deep Learning course 7th Semester at the Aristotle University of Thessaloniki.
+This project was created for the Neural Networks - Deep Learning course 7th Semester (Fall 2020) at the Aristotle University of Thessaloniki.

 This project include three notebooks with different Neural Networks.